wilbertom/contracts/README.md

 ## Running Tests

 I tried developing this project using `TDD`.
 I broke the practice because it was my first time.
-Still some tests still exists and all the source code will be tested in the future.
+Still some tests exists and all the source code will be tested in the future.

 ```
 make tests
 ```

 Or: